sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 With these 2 mechanisms, as long as we have 1 switch working, the traffic will be forwarded correctly.

-For detailed data path, please see "[NPU-to-DPU traffic forward tunnel – Put all tunnels together](#4234-put-all-tunnels-together)" section.
+For detailed data path, please see "[Standy to active DPU tunnel](#4351-standby-to-active-dpu-tunnel)" section.

 #### 9.3.2.
 Switch power down or kernel crash

 When switch completely goes down, all DPUs on this switch go down with it.
-This will show up and handled in the same way as "[DPU hardware failure](#1022-dpu-hardware-failure)".
+This will show up and handled in the same way as "[DPU hardware failure](#922-dpu-hardware-failure)".
 The good side will receive peer lost SAI notification, which drives the HA set into standalone setup.

 #### 9.3.3.
 Back panel port failure